 Reason to Go: Once the headquarters of a 10-million-acre cattle empire, this National Historic Site in Deer Lodge, Mont., offers tours of the ranch home built in 1862.

 Tip: At this National Park Service site, you can explore the bunkhouse, blacksmith shop, horse barns and cattle sheds.
 Spend time with the horses, chickens and cows on site.

 Reason to Go: See more than 165 cars, from classic Chevys and muscle cars to a 1915 Trumbull Cycle Car, at the Montana Auto Museum in Deer Lodge, Mont.

 Quirky Fact: The museum is part of the Old Montana Prison Complex and houses five museums in total, including the Old Montana Prison.

 Reason to Go: Sleep in the Butte mansion that belonged to W.A.
 Clark, one of the world's richest men in 1900.
 African mahogany sleigh beds make you feel part of the world’s 1-percent club.

-Quirky Fact: Go on guided tours of this 34-room mansion in summer.
+Quirky Fact: Go on guided summer tours of this 34-room mansion.
 Clark made money mining but also owned the Los Angeles Sugar Co. and land in Nevada that later became Las Vegas.

-Reason to Go: Mix Rocky Mountain snowmelt with Montana-farmed rye and red winter wheat, and you get a boutique distillery and tasting room in Butte, Mont., run by John and Courtney McKee.
+Reason to Go: Mix Rocky Mountain snowmelt with Montana-milled rye and white winter wheat, and you get a boutique distillery and tasting room in Butte, Mont., run by John and Courtney McKee.